 Under the Hood

-The Mustang GT is powered by a 5.0-liter V8 engine that sends over 420 horsepower and 390 lb-ft. of torque to the rear wheels.
+The Mustang GT is powered by a 5.0-liter V8 engine that sends 435 horsepower and 400 lb-ft. of torque to the rear wheels.
 The GT comes standard with a Getrag-developed six-speed manual transmission, and a six-speed automatic unit controlled by shift paddles mounted behind the steering wheel is available at an extra cost.